verrazzano/docs/content/en/docs/troubleshooting/diagnostictools/VerrazzanoAnalysisTool.md

   tar -xvf my-bug-report.tar.gz -C my-cluster-snapshot
 ```

-### Use the `vz analyze` tool
+### Use the `vz analyze` tool to analyze the cluster snapshot

-To perform an analysis of the clusters under my-cluster-snapshot:
+To perform an analysis of the cluster snapshot under my-cluster-snapshot:
 ```shell
 $ vz analyze --capture-dir my-cluster-snapshot
 ```

+### Use the `vz analyze` tool to analyze multiple snapshots

 The `vz analyze` tool will find and analyze all cluster snapshot directories found under a specified root directory.
 This lets you create a directory to hold the cluster snapshots of related clusters in sub-directories, which the tool can analyze.